Redstone Village COVID-19 Protocols

 The health and safety of our residents and associates is of the utmost importance and our top priority.
-Currently with the recent approval of two COVID-19 vaccines and distribution plans underway in accordance with federal, state and local guidelines, we know there are many questions.
-As a community, we care about providing the information you need to be informed on this important health matter.
+Now that the distribution of COVID-19 vaccines has taken place at our community, we want to share the most updated information.
+As a community, we care about answering any questions you may have so you can be well informed on this important health matter.
 The following is a summary of facts about the vaccines as well as a list of pertinent resources to help educate and ease concerns.

-- While it isn’t mandatory to receive the vaccine, it is encouraged among both residents and team members in order to help protect ourselves and those around us, and to stop the spread within the community and beyond.
+- While it isn’t mandatory to receive the vaccine, it is highly encouraged among both residents and associates in order to help protect ourselves and thosearound us, and to stop the spread within the community and beyond.

-- Safety is the most important priority in vaccine approval.
-The FDA typically advises that a minimum of 3,000 participants are included in the clinical trials — the current COVID-19 vaccine trials included 30,000 to 50,000 participants.
+- Safety is the most important priority in vaccine approval and distribution.
+After evaluating tens of thousands of participants in clinical trials, COVID-19 vaccines have been given to millions of people across the nation under the most intense safety monitoring in U.S. history.
 The safety of the COVID-19 vaccines will continue to be closely monitored by the CDC and the FDA.

 - For individuals who were previously infected with COVID-19 and/or have positive antibodies, it is still important to get vaccinated.
 It could give you longer or better protection against the disease and help stop the spread.

 - After a COVID-19 vaccination, you may have some side effects.
 This is a normal sign that your body is building protection.
 Symptoms like headache, chills, fatigue, muscle pain or fever lasting for a day or two may develop as your immune system responds.
-This would most likely occur after the second dose, and according to Mayo Clinic, these symptoms are not considered serious or life-threatening.
+According to Mayo Clinic, these symptoms are not considered serious or life-threatening.

-- After receiving the second dose of the vaccine, the CDC recommends continuing with precautions, such as wearing a mask, practicing physical distancing and washing hands frequently, to allow time for experts to learn more about the protection that COVID-19 vaccines provide under real-life conditions.
+- For fully vaccinated people, the CDC recommends continuing with precautions, such as wearing a mask, practicing physical distancing and washing hands frequently, to allow time for experts to learn more about the protection that COVID-19 vaccines provide under real-life conditions.
 We will most likely not know how long the vaccine will be protective once we receive it, and we many need to have vaccine shots for COVID-19 on a regular basis (similar to the flu shot.)

-Moving forward, we will continue to take preventative measures, follow stringent protocols and work diligently to provide the safest environment possible for all residents and associates.
+We will continue to take preventative measures and work diligently to provide the safest environment possible for all residents and associates.